davidedelvento/no-OS-FatFS-SD-SPI-RPi-Pico/README.md

 for the end goal of builind a hybrid piano as discussed here https://github.com/davidedelvento/Mybrid This is as an alternative to https://github.com/davidedelvento/pico-webserver which is better than other options but not ideal

+With this code (random or incremental data, no ADC yet) I have been able to achieve regularsly transfer speeds of more than `500 KiB/s` and occasionally even around `750 KiB/s`.
+Obviously it depends on the SD card used, this was with a SanDisk 2GB microSD

 # no-OS-FatFS-SD-SPI-RPi-Pico